zhang-tuo-pdf/FedAudio/README.md

 sh run_distributed.sh gcommand raw mel_spec 106 8 5000 1 16 0.1 0 8
 # dataset name, process_method, feature type, sampled client number, gpu number for running, round number, local epoch number, batch size, lr, start gpu, total gpu number in machine
 ```

+## Linkage with GPT-FL
+The audio-related experiments in GPT-FL are conducted with the FedAudio package.
+Specifically, we include the synthetic-data-based pre-train model weights in this repo under the 'model folder'.

+To reproduce the GPT-FL results in Table 5, the user could set the "arg.pretrained" in "FedAudio/experiment/distributed_main.py" equal to 1 to load the synthetic-data-based pre-train model weights as the initialization point for FL training.

 ## Contact